d5b94396feba3/File-Separator-App/README.md

 ### Usage:
   * ```$ python window.py``` or run window.exe
-  * put window.exe in the `File-separator-App` folder.
+  * put window.exe in the `File-Separator-App` folder.
   * Open specific folder then click the `Seperate button`